Easy Chow Mein Recipe

 tongs picking up a serving of chow mein

 1. Chow Mein Noodles: Made with wheat and egg, traditional chow mein noodles have a distinctive bite to them that reminds me of classic Italian pasta noodles.
-You will get dried chow mein noodles in the Asian aisle in nearly every grocery store.
+You can get dried noodles in the Asian aisle in nearly every grocery store.
 Some markets also have pre-cooked fresh noodles in the refrigerated section that you can simply throw straight into your pan with the veggies.
+I used just cheap ramen noodles for this recipe.

 1. Meat: Any type of good quality meat will work well as a source of protein for your chow mein.
 Opt for chicken breast or thighs, beef, pork, or shrimp – they will make your dish not only delicious but also filling.